Liujia Township, Fuchuan County: Geography

-The township is situated at southwestern Fuchuan Yao Autonomous County.
-It is surrounded by Fuyang Town on the north, Gongcheng Yao Autonomous County on the west, Guishi Reservoir on the east, and Zhongshan County on the south.
+The township is situated in southwestern Fuchuan Yao Autonomous County.
+It is surrounded by Fuyang Town to the north, Gongcheng Yao Autonomous County to the west, Guishi Reservoir to the east, and Zhongshan County to the south.

 The Guishi Reservoir (龟石水库) is a reservoir located in the township.

 Economy

-The local economy is primarily based upon agriculture and forestry.
+The local economy is primarily based on agriculture and forestry.
 Agricultural crops include grains, vegetables, medicinal materials, and Cassava.
-The region abounds with iron and rare-earth mineral.
+The region abounds with iron and rare-earth minerals.

 Transportation

-The township is connected to two highways: the China National Highway G538 and the Provincial Highway S203.
+The township is connected to two highways: China National Highway G538 and Provincial Highway S203.